-About GANZEERGANZEER is an Egyptian multidisciplinary maker of things he refers to as Concept Pop, a kind of cultural insurgency that can be seen in his wide-ranging artistic output, be it in installations, prints, traditional paintings, videos, objects, guerrilla actions in public spaces, and even comix.
+About GANZEERGanzeer is a maker of Concept Pop, a kind of cultural insurgency that can be seen in his wide-ranging artistic output, be it in installations, prints, paintings, videos, objects, guerrilla actions in public space, as well as comix.
 He has written for a number of publications such as Das Magazin, The Cairo Review of Global Affairs, and Creative Time Reports.
-He has lived across three continents and his work has been exhibited across five.
-Art in America Magazine has referred to Ganzeer’s work as “New Realism,” and the Huffington Post ranked him among “25 Street Artists from Around the World who are Shaking Up Public Art”, while Sci-Fi Addicts placed him on a list of “5 Comic Book Writers Who Could Continue Alan Moore’s Legacy.”
-In 2014, Carlo McCormick referred to Ganzeer as a “chameleon [who] adapts his visuals to the content” in a major New York Times profile penned by Barbara Pollack.
-Much of Ganzeer’s artwork is in a number of institutional collections such as the University of California (Irvine), RISD Museum, Barjeel Art Foundation, Davis Museum and Cultural Center at Wellesly College, Bryn Mawr College, University of Connecticut, and the New York Public Library.
+Art in America Magazine has referred to Ganzeer’s work as “New Realism,” and the Huffington Post ranked him among “25 Street Artists from Around the World who are Shaking Up Public Art”, while Sci-Fi Addicts placed him on a list of “5 Comic Book Writers Who Could Continue Alan Moore’s Legacy,” and he was prominently featured in the New York Times.
+In 2016, Foreign Policy acknowledged his work on THE SOLAR GRID with a Global Thinker Award.
+Much of Ganzeer’s art is in a number of institutional collections and museums.

 Since beginning work on THE SOLAR GRID, he has lived in Los Angeles, Denver, and finally Houston, where he is currently based.